Hand Injuries in Construction

-From the CDC -- Hand injuries send more than 1 million workers to the emergency room annually in the United States.
+From the CDC -- Hand construction injuries send more than 1 million workers to the emergency room annually in the United States.

 From the U.S. Bureau of Labor Statistics -- When cuts and lacerations of the fingers and hands are combined, the number of days-away-from work cases (approximately 110,000 annually), are second only to back strains and sprains,